Here below is an undated photo of Haile Sellassie I** , the last Ethiopian emperor, 1892 -1975 .

 Books continue to pour off the presses about his life, relationships and policies.
 And so many paintings.
-His photo and the imperial insignia – the lion, crowned and carrying the imperial standard with a red-green-yellow flag- are everywhere in Addis Ababa.
+His photo and the imperial insignia – the lion, crowned and carrying the imperial standard with a red-green-yellow flag- are everywhere in Addis Ababa and elsewhere.

 Nostalgia for a time turning golden in memory, one thinks.